oussema-dev/time-normalization/readme.md

 # Time normalization

-## Code support to a study investigating the effect of time normalization approaches on machine learning classification performance
+## Code support to a study investigating the effect of time normalization approaches on machine learning classification performance. details about the study can be found in the related [paper](https://doi.org/10.1016/j.jbiomech.2024.112116)

 ## Pre-requisites